No Way Up: Plot

 The survivors search for the second diver and are attacked by the shark, which bites off Jed's leg below the knee.
 He soon goes into shock and dies.
 Ava retrieves a bag of scuba gear from the baggage area underneath the plane, and the survivors prepare to swim to the surface.
 Kyle explains he's too afraid to swim to the surface, recounting a moment in his childhood where he dove to the deep end of a pool and was too scared to resurface, but the others convince him to leave the plane with them.

 The damaged cockpit breaks off and falls into the dark canyon below the cliff.
 Nana tells Ava to look after Rosa, explaining that she won't be leaving the plane as she would only slow the group down.
 As the remaining survivors swim through the flooding fuselage to the exit hole, they encounter the shark swimming toward them.
 Ava uses the bubbles from her life vest to deter the shark.
 Before Kyle can leave, he is attacked and killed by the shark, allowing the rest of the survivors to exit the plane.
 They find the missing diver on their way out, killed by the shark, and use his oxygen tank for air.

 Ava gives the only two air tanks to Danilo and Rosa.
 As they exit the plane, she inflates their life vests, and they quickly float to the surface.
 Ava is about to exit the plane when she spots the shark heading towards her, and flees through the hole, just as the wreckage slides off the cliff and into the dark abyss below, with the shark inside.
 As she attempts to reach the surface, she runs out of oxygen, but her life vest carries her up anyway, and she miraculously awakens on the surface.
 She finds Rosa's stuffed animal floating in the water, but the other survivors are nowhere to be seen.
-Eventually the rescue helicopter arrives and picks her up, and onboard she finds Danilo and Rosa.
+Eventually, the rescue helicopter arrives and picks Ava up, and onboard she finds Danilo and Rosa.
 Rosa tosses her stuffed animal back into the ocean as a tribute to her grandparents and the other dead passengers as the helicopter flies off to safety.